Flotomate/product_docs/source/asset-management/asset-discovery/discovery-probe.rst

 The Probe fetches the following data points from a workstation (subject to change in subsequent product updates):

+.. note:: Assets having UUID as 00000000000 can also get discovered.

 -  General Details:

    a.
 Name and ID